 The primary goal is to show how the number of rows per base table data block impacts selectivity.

-The example we are using will show you exactly how Teradata NUSI selectivity is related to the average data block size, the average row size, and the number of rows per data block.
+The example highlights the correlation between Teradata NUSI selectivity, the average size of data blocks, the size of rows, and the number of rows per data block.

 First, we prepared an example table called NUSI_SELECTIVITY.
 It contained about 270.000 rows.
 PK is a unique number we used for even data distribution (as you can see, it is the Primary Index column), and COL_A was being used for row qualification: